pjIowa/unileverModeler/README.md

 # Unilever Time Series Analysis

 Unilever has had a dual listing in the UK and Netherlands since 1930.
 Since shareholders run the company as a single business, I want to validate whether the returns of the two stocks move in tandem.
 Graphs, stats, and discussion below.
-I was inspired to run this comparison after taking Financial Data Science (CFRM 502) in the University of Washington Computational Finance Program, taught by Professor Bahman Angoshtari, in Winter 2020.
+I was inspired to run this analysis after taking Financial Data Science (CFRM 502) in the University of Washington Computational Finance Program, taught by Professor Bahman Angoshtari, in Winter 2020.

 ### Prices of listings
 ![Unilever joint](images/Unilever_joint.png)